Prestige (horse): 1906: three-year-old season

 The death of Prestige's breeder meant that his entries in the 1906 French Classic Races were rendered void.
 He continued his dominance however, winning all nine of his races.
 He won the Prix Eugène Adam, the race now known as the Prix Exbury, over 2000 metres at Saint-Cloud Racecourse, and then took the Prix Biennal (Prix Jean Prat) at Longchamp in April.
 In June he walked over for the Prix d'Hédouville at Saint-Cloud.
 His six other wins that year included the Prix Lagrange, Prix du Prince de Galles, Prix Seymour and Prix Fould (another walkover).
 An unnamed source described as "one of the leading trainers in France" said that, had he been eligible to run, Prestige would have won the Grand Prix de Paris by "many lengths".

 Stud record

 At the end of his racing career, Prestige was retired to stud at Vanderbilt's Haras du Quesnay.
 In 1913 the stallion was sold to Henri Mauge and moved to the Haras du Val d'Enfer.
 Prestige was a successful breeding stallion with the best of his progeny being Sardanapale.
-His other good winners included La Prodige (Prix Ganay, Prix du Cadran), Quenouille (Prix de Diane), Snob (Withers Stakes), Gloster (Prix Robert Papin), Brume (Prix La Rochette) Nonchaloir (Prix de Barbeville) and Manzanilla (Prix La Rochette).
+His other good winners included Le Prodige (Prix Ganay, Prix du Cadran), Quenouille (Prix de Diane), Snob (Withers Stakes), Gloster (Prix Robert Papin), Brume (Prix La Rochette) Nonchaloir (Prix de Barbeville) and Manzanilla (Prix La Rochette).
 He was the Leading sire in France in 1914.